-Following successful social care calls in 2018 and subsequent years, the NIHR will continue to offer social care research funding opportunities via the Research for Patient Benefit programme in its annual Research for Social Care (RfSC) call.
+Following successful social care calls in 2018 and subsequent years, the NIHR will continue to offer social care research funding opportunities via the Research for Patient Benefit programme in its bi-annual Research for Social Care (RfSC) call.

-Indicative call dates, subject to confirmation.
+Indicative dates for call 5, subject to confirmation.

 Stage 1 call close

 Stage 1 committee assessment

 Final decision and outcome notification

 Applications will be made through universities, local authorities, and NHS bodies or other providers of NHS services in England, which will act as the contracting organisation, be the recipient of the funds, and will be responsible for the delivery of the research.
 The sponsor of the research (that is the organisation directly responsible for securing the arrangements to initiate, manage and finance the study) can be either the contracting organisation or a collaborating partner, as long as that organisation is capable of fulfilling the role of a research sponsor as set out in the UK Policy Framework for Health and Social Care Research.